Need to buy a laptop in China? Everything you need to know with as little geek-speak as possible.

 I would get these things done as soon as possible, as if there's something wrong the earlier you return the easier and less hassle it will be.

 Before tearing into the packaging like a rabid animal be mindful that there's a small chance you'll need to send/take it back, so go easy and don't throw anything away.

-Firstly, check there's no exterior damage.
-If the box is super banged up after it has been delivered I would consider sending it back immediately (generally this is rare as laptops are packaged rather well these days).
+Check there's no exterior damage and if the box is super banged up after it has been delivered I would consider sending it back immediately (generally this is rare as laptops are packaged rather well these days).